martykuentzel/kube-webhook/README.md

   name: mysecret
 type: Opaque
 data:
-  mutatedPassword: c2VjSG9vazpwcm9qZWN0cy9kdW1teS1wbGF5Z3JvdW5kL3NlY3JldHMvdGVzdGVyL3ZlcnNpb25zL2xhdGVzdA==
+  mutatedPassword: Z3NtOi8vcHJvamVjdHMvZHVtbXktcGxheWdyb3VuZC9zZWNyZXRzL3Rlc3Rlci92ZXJzaW9ucy9sYXRlc3Q=
   nonMutatedPassword: cGFzc3dvcmQ= # regular password
 ```

->Note: In case the secret cannot be found in Secret Manager (because it does not exsists or permission issues) the affected key:value of that secret will not be mutated and remains unchanged.
+>Note: In case the secret cannot be found in Secret Manager (because it does not exists or permission issues) the affected key:value of that secret will not be mutated and remains unchanged.
 In the future a validation Hook is planned, that runs a validation